jamesdschmidt/jamesdschmidt.github.io/_posts/2019-11-23-http-microservices-with-vertx-in-java.md

 This article will describe how to create a simple HTTP microservice with Java and the Vert.x library.
 We'll look at other integration technologies in the future.

 **Microservices** are an architectural style for an application where it is composed of independently deployable services.
-The most common pattern of integrating these services is over the HTTP protocal.
+The most common pattern of integrating these services is over HTTP.

 The **Vert.x library** was inspired by Node.js.
 The advantage of choosing Vert.x with Java is it is implemented with multiple threads and can therefore handle more requests or events per process.